microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 ### Repair Data Cache

-Clients could maintain a cache of repair data for the extent of the window they for which they may need it.
+Clients could maintain a cache of repair data for the extent of the window for which they may need it.
 This would include:

 * The value being overwritten by each set-value operation.
 * The subtree being deleted by each delete operation.
-* The subtree being moved by each delete operation.
+* The subtree being moved by each move operation.

+Note that this data must be maintained for the most rebased version of each edit.
+This ensures that each change's complete impact is being taken into account, as in the concurrent move into a deleted subtree scenario.

 Depending on the architecture of client applications, it may be more efficient to retain old versions of the document in a persistent data structure